 TIP: Another fabulous market is the Shipyards Night Market.
 It takes place on Fridays in North Vancouver.
 That event features artisan vendors, live music, a beer garden and free admission.

 The Japan Market takes place seasonally, usually once in each of the spring, summer, autumn and winter.
-In 2025 the spring market happened in early March at Robson Square.
-The next one took place in mid-June in the North Plaza outside the Vancouver Art Gallery.
+In 2026, the spring market takes place on February 21st and 22nd at Robson Square.

 Admission

 Tickets are required for most Japan Market events.
 Admission to the market usually costs around $5 for one adult or $9 for two adults.
-Kids under the age of 15 enter for free.
+Kids under 15 enter for free.

 Market Vendors and Entertainment